- Warning: Late repayments can cause you serious money problems. For help, contact the Money Advice Service.

 - First pay later service for groceries.
 Allows shoppers to browse cupboard staples from key brands such as Heinz, Andrex and Cadbury.

 - No credit check.
-Unlike many other providers, Flava claims it does not run any form of credit check on you before allowing you to use the service.
+Unlike some other providers, Flava claims it does not run any form of credit check on you before allowing you to use the service.

-- No hidden or late fees.
-You will never be surprised with nasty fees.
-The only time you will pay more than the items themselves is for delivery, or if you choose the “Top Pick” account when you sign up.
+- No late fees.
+The only time you will pay more than the items themselves is for delivery, or if you choose the Flava Benefits account when you sign up.

 - No fresh food.
 The foods that are available are cupboard staples like baked beans, super noodles, cereal, sweets and biscuits.